remi-espie/yet-another-discord-webhook-planner/README.md

 It uses a `.env` file which contains your personal data, see [`.env.example`](.env.example):

+If you're a French student, you might be interested in getting the meal of the day in your favorite [CROUS restaurant](https://www.etudiant.gouv.fr/fr/vous-restaurer-1903).
+Using [HackTheCrous](https://hackthecrous.com/)'s API, another message will be posted with the day's menu *if there are event on this day*.
+Just add the restaurant `ID` in the `.env` file for it to work automatically.

 ## 🚀 Getting started

 ### Get a correct .ics !